-Scholarship for Women Studying Information Security (SWSIS) announces their 2017 Scholars with the support of Applied Computer Security Associates (ACSA), the Computing Research Association’s Committee on the Status of Women in Computing Research (CRA-W), Hewlett Packard Enterprise (HPE), and Symantec.
+The Scholarship for Women Studying Information Security Program (SWSIS) recently announced its 2017 Scholars with the support of Applied Computer Security Associates (ACSA), the Computing Research Association’s Committee on the Status of Women in Computing Research (CRA-W), Hewlett Packard Enterprise (HPE), and Symantec.

-SWSIS announced 15 new recipients and 5 continuing recipients of the 2017 Scholars.
+The 2017-18 Scholars include 15 new recipients and 4 continuing recipients.
 SWSIS scholarships supported collegiate women working to join the growing security industry.
 This ongoing scholarship supports talented women interested in building a career in IT security through academic funding and hands-on internship opportunities.

-In 2017, ACSA, CRA-W, HPE and Symantec are funding 20 scholarships for undergraduates and masters’ degree candidates from colleges and universities across the United States including:
+In 2017, ACSA, HPE, and Symantec funded 19 scholarships for undergraduates and masters’ degree candidates from colleges and universities across the United States including:

 - Bucknell University